vinkrish/F1-2021/README.md

 ## About Code

-`f1_2021_qualifying_results.py` parses qualifying results from motorsport website.
+`f1_2021_qualifying_results.py` parses all qualifying results from motorsport website.
-`f1_2021_race_results.py` parses race results from motorsport website.
+`f1_2021_race_results.py` parses all race results from motorsport website.

-`f1_2021_qualifying_winners.py` finds winner of each race by comparing qualifying time among teammates.
+`f1_2021_qualifying_winners.py` finds qualifying winner by comparing qualifying time among teammates and having largest gap.
-`f1_2021_race_winners.py` finds winner of each race by comparing race time among teammates.
+`f1_2021_race_winners.py` finds race winner by comparing race time among teammates and having largest gap.

-`f1_2021_qualifying_winner.py` finds how many races a respective driver outperformed teammate in qualifying and thus stood first.
+`f1_2021_qualifying_winner.py` finds how many qualifying a respective driver outperformed teammate and stood first by having largest gap among all drivers.
-`f1_2021_race_winner.py` finds how many races a respective driver outperformed teammate in race and thus stood first.
+`f1_2021_race_winner.py` finds how many races a respective driver outperformed teammate and stood first by having largest gap among all drivers.

 ## Criteria for Qualifying Winner:

-Only considering qualifying time less than 1000 ms or 1 sec, if not the driver is not competitive enough for being in same car.
+Only considering qualifying time gap less than 1000 ms or 1 sec, if not the driver is not competitive enough for being in same car.

+> eg: First race, Charles Leclerc won qualifying coz his gap of 537 ms compared to Carlos Sainz is the largest among drivers of same car.
+Even though Lance Stroll has a gap of 1.8 sec gap to Sebastian Vettel we are not considering this coz any large gap of this magnitude gives false result as we all know it's not a realistic gap.

 ### Qualifying Winner